Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Methods

 \subsection{Photon measurement - grating spectrograph}

 The FEL beam (3.8 mJ/pulse) was attenuated prior to the spherical mirror with Kr gas (transmission = 35.5\%); combined with the grating efficiency of 36\%, 0.49 mJ was incident on the screen.
-The VLS grating has a groove density of 150 lines/mm, with the imaging screen located at 99 mm distance from the grating, in the focus of the spherical premirror.
+The VLS grating has a groove density of 150 lines/mm, length of 120 mm and incidence angle of 12.3 mrad, with the imaging screen located at 99 m distance from the grating, in the focus of the spherical premirror.
+The present VLS grating intercepted the central portion of the x-ray beam, which for the spatially unchirped beam expected here under standard XFEL operating conditions, is representative of the energy spectrum of the full beam.
+Slitting options upstream of the PES array are available to account for special chirped XFEL operating modes.
 The emitted fluorescence from the Ce:YAG screen was detected by a camera to produce the photon spectrum \cite{serkez2020opportunities}.
 The spectral range recorded on the YAG screen was from 895.5 eV to 919.8 eV and was spread over 1900 pixels.
 The estimated resolving power for the spectrometer, based on independent measurements, is $E/\Delta E = 10000$ \cite{Gerasimova_prep}.
 This allows to resolve the single SASE spikes of the XFEL pulses, which show a minimum spacing of $\sigma=90$ meV in the present measurements.